 The nation’s unemployment rate, which started the year at 4% in January, dipped even lower later this year and is hovering at 3.7% as of July 2019.
-The future continues to look bright for those working as wind turbine technicians, physical therapists and nurse practitioners, as the renewable energy sector expands and aging Americans need more help maintaining and managing their health.
+The future continues to look bright for those working as wind turbine technicians, physical therapists and nurse practitioners, as the renewable energy sector expands and more aging Americans need help with maintaining their health.

-While not quite extinct yet, there are other industries that are headed for the endangered species list.
-Figures from the Bureau of Labor Statistics show postal clerks, plastics makers, textile manufacturers and others whose jobs are being exported or taken over by technology will have far fewer workers by 2026.
+However, while they’re not quite extinct yet, there are certain industries that are headed for the endangered list.
+Figures from the Bureau of Labor Statistics show that postal clerks, tellers and other occupations whose work is being outsourced or taken over by technology will have far fewer jobs by 2026.

 Parking Enforcement Workers

-These workers generally keep to an assigned public parking lot or radius of city streets, looking for parking violators and illegally parked vehicles to issue tickets.
+These workers generally keep to an assigned public parking lot or a radius of city streets, looking for parking violators and illegally parked vehicles to issue tickets.
 In Los Angeles alone, parking enforcement workers issue approximately 2.5 million citations every year.
-They sometimes patrol on foot, but often times are assigned a vehicle for use.
+They sometimes patrol on foot but oftentimes are assigned a vehicle for use.

 Expected Job Loss by 2026: 3,300

-New technology is making it easier than ever to pay for parking and more likely that people will not be needed for certain jobs.
-Some pilot projects are even employing smart meters that allow drivers to check how much time is left on a meter from anywhere using a smartphone, and using mobile payment methods like Apple Pay or Visa Checkout to add additional minutes.
-Eventually, this will mean fewer meter readers to issue parking tickets, if not fewer parking tickets in general.
-Some prognosticators predict meters will eventually be able to detect procrastinating parkers and issue tickets electronically — meaning that fewer meter readers might be needed.
+New technology makes it easier than ever to pay for parking.
+Some pilot projects are employing smart meters that allow drivers to check how much time is left on a meter from anywhere using a smartphone and authorize mobile payments to add additional minutes.
+Some prognosticators also believe parking enforcement workers will be able to detect procrastinating parkers and issue tickets electronically — meaning that fewer meter readers might be needed.

-These folks perform work involved in developing and processing photos from film or digital media.
-If they’re really well-versed, they might edit negatives and prints as well.
-If you’re in this career, you might want to think about making some money moves before potentially losing your job.
+These folks develop and process photos from film or digital media.
+If they’re well-versed, photo processors might edit negatives and prints as well.

 Expected Job Loss by 2026: 4,900